 What makes your team members want to follow you?

-What should I pay special attention to in order to become an authentic and effective leader?
+What should I pay special attention to to become an authentic and effective leader?

 How do you best choose your team members?
 What criteria to follow?